 Blog posts:

 - The story of our quest for Sagittarius A*, the supermassive black hole at the heart of the Milky Way.
-Focus: the history of the observations indicating that there’s a supermassive black hole at the centre of our galaxy and the technology that was developed to enable such observation.
-This blog post was published one week before the press conference during which the Event Horizon Telescope collaboration revealed the first ever image of Sagittarius A* (read this ESO press release to which I have contributed or watch this ESO video explainer, whose script I have co-authored)
+Focus: The fascinating journey of discovering a supermassive black hole at the center of our galaxy and the groundbreaking technology behind these observations.
+This blog post was published just one week before the Event Horizon Telescope collaboration unveiled the first-ever image of Sagittarius A* (read this ESO press release, to which I have contributed, or watch this ESO video explainer, whose script I have co-authored).

 Pictures of the week: